shahstewart/katas/readme.md

 I will write solutions to each kata in one or more languages.
 The languages I will be using are: JavaScript, Python, PHP, Go and R.

-Where ever possible, I will try to add unit tests as well.
+Each Kata will be in its own directory with its own `readme.md` file that will describe the kata, and the types of solutions provided.
+Whenever possible, I will add unit tests and a note in readme.md on how to run those tests.

 Hope someone finds these katas useful :pray:.